 Spatial and temporal frequency tuning curves and responses to contrast are shown for representative K, P and M cells in Figures 6, 7, and 8, respectively.
 The K cell shown in Figure 6A exhibited a peak spatial frequency at about 0.8 c/deg and a high spatial frequency cutoff at around 6 c/deg.
 Typical of all K cells tested this K cell showed a broad band-pass tuning curve with a sharper drop off in response to higher than lower frequencies.
 As shown in Figure 6B this K cell responded to temporal frequencies over a broad range from 1.0 Hz (the lowest temporal frequency tested) to 6.0 Hz with a clear peak at 2Hz.
 The contrast response function for this same K cell is shown in Figure 6C.
-The extrapolated contrast threshold for this cell is about 2.5 %, and its contrast gain (the slope for the linear segment of rising phase) is 29 spikes $\cdot s^{-1} \cdot \log$ contrast %.
+The extrapolated contrast threshold for the cell about 2.5 %, and its contrast gain (the slope for the linear segment of rising phase) is 29 spikes · s-1 · log contrast %.

-Spatial and temporal tuning curves for a representative P cell are shown in Figure 7.
+Spatial and temporal resolution curves for a representative P cell are shown in Figure 7.
 Unlike K and M cells most P cells exhibited symmetrical band pass spatial frequency tuning curves.
 This cell showed a peak spatial frequency response at 0.8 c/deg and a cutoff around 6.4 c/deg (Fig.7A).
-Like the K cell shown in Figure 6 this P cell had a peak temporal frequency at 2.0 Hz but a higher cut-off at 10 Hz.
+Like the K cell shown in Figure 6 this P cell has a peak temporal frequency at 2.0 Hz but a higher cut-off at 10 Hz.
 The contrast response curve for this P cell is shown in Figure 7C.
-It shows a sigmoid shape and an extrapolated threshold of around 5% contrast and a contrast gain of 29.2 spikes $\cdot$ s-1 $\cdot$ log contrast %.
-Most P cells had contrast gains of less than 15 spikes $\cdot$ s-1 $\cdot$ log contrast % , which was lower than that found in most M and K cells.
+It shows a sigmoid shape and an extrapolated threshold of around 5% contrast and a contrast gain of 29.2 spikes · s-1 · log contrast %.
+Most P cells have a contrast gain less than 15 spikes $\cdot$ s-1 $\cdot$ log contrast %, which is lower than most of M and K cells.

 Spatial and temporal resolution curves for a representative M cell are shown in Figure 8.
-Unlike K and P cells, some M cells did not exhibit a low spatial frequency roll off as shown in Figure 8A.
+Unlike K and P cells, some M cells exhibited a low spatial frequency roll off as shown in Figure 8A.
 This cell had a peak spatial frequency of 0.2 c/deg and spatial frequency cutoff of 6 c/deg.
 This cell also responded well to all temporal frequencies from 1.0 Hz (the lowest tested) to 8 Hz but still responded above background at 20Hz.
 This cell's peak temporal frequency is the same as that for the K and P cells shown earlier, 2 Hz (Fig. 8B).
 The contrast response curve for this M cell is shown in Figure 8C.
-It shows an extrapolated threshold of 2.5 % contrast and a contrast gain of 18.9 spikes $\cdot$ s-1 $\cdot$ log contrast %.
+It shows an extrapolated threshold 2.5 % contrast and a medium contrast gain of 18.9 spikes · s-1 · log contrast %.